Radoslav Glavaš (junior): Early life

 Glavaš was born in Drinovci near Grude in the region of Herzegovina, at the time part of Austria-Hungary, to father Petar and mother Mara née Marinović.
-He was christened as Andrija by parson in Drinovci friar Vjenceslav Bašić.
+He was christened as Andrija by a parish priest in Drinovci Friar Vjenceslav Bašić.
 His baptismal godfather was Ivan Glavaš.
 Glavaš finished elementary school in Drinovci in 1921.

-Afterward, Glavaš attended the Franciscan gymnasium in Široki Brijeg as an "internal" student, that is to become a priest and a monk.
-After finishing the sixth grade in 1927, Glavaš paused his education and entered a one-year novitiate at the Franciscan friary in Humac, Ljubuški on 29 June 1927.
-He changed his name to Radoslav and was ordained a monk by Lujo Bubalo.
+Afterwards, Glavaš attended the Franciscan gymnasium in Široki Brijeg as an "internal" student, that is, to become a priest and a friar.
+After finishing the sixth grade in 1927, Glavaš paused his education and entered a one-year novitiate at the Franciscan friary in Humac, Ljubuški, on 29 June 1927.
+He changed his name to Radoslav and was ordained a friar by Lujo Bubalo.
 He returned to the gymnasium to finish the remaining two grades and graduated on 24 July 1930.
 Glavaš took his monastic vows in front of Provincial Dominik Mandić on 1 July 1928 and solemn vows on 3 July 1931, also in front of Mandić.

-After finishing his high-school education, Glavaš enrolled at the Franciscan seminary in Mostar in 1930, where he studied until 1932.
+After finishing high school, Glavaš enrolled at the Franciscan seminary in Mostar in 1930, where he studied until 1932.
 He continued his education in Lille, France.
 As he was not yet 24 years old, Glavaš asked Mandić to obtain permission for his premature priestly ordination.
-Mandić asked the Pope for permission for Glavaš to be ordained on 19 May 1933, which Pope granted.
+Mandić asked the Pope for permission for Glavaš to be ordained on 19 May 1933, which the Pope granted.
 Glavaš was ordained a priest in Fontenoy, and Mandić was notified about the ordination on 17 July 1933.
-Glavaš remained in Lille another year and asked to return to Herzegovina, which was granted by Provincial Mate Čuturić on 1 July 1934.
+Glavaš remained in Lille another year and asked to return to Herzegovina, which Provincial Mate Čuturić granted on 1 July 1934.

-After returning to Herzegovina, Glavaš served as a chaplain in Široki Brijeg from 1934 to 1935.
+After returning to Herzegovina, Glavaš was a chaplain in Široki Brijeg from 1934 to 1935.
 He was then sent to study Croatian at the Faculty of Humanities and Social Sciences, University of Zagreb, after which he was supposed to return to the Franciscan gymnasium in Široki Brijeg to teach Croatian.
 As Herzegovinian Franciscans didn't own any accommodation in Zagreb, they lived in the monasteries of other Franciscan Provinces.
 Thus, Glavaš lived in the friary of the Croatian Franciscan Province of Saints Cyril and Methodius in Kaptol, Zagreb.
-Glavaš encountered several problems while living there, as he saw the statutory provisions and living style of these Franciscans as redundant and unnecessary and refused to wear the friar's clothes.
-The next year, the guardian of the Franciscan friary in Kaptol informed Čuturić that they cannot accommodate Glavaš anymore. Čuturić took up for Glavaš and asked the Zagreb Provincial Mihael Troha and the guardian of the friary to at least probe Glavaš until Christmas.
+Glavaš encountered several problems while living there, as he saw these Franciscans' statutory provisions and living style as redundant and unnecessary and refused to wear the friar's clothes.
+The following year, the guardian of the Franciscan friary in Kaptol informed Čuturić that they could not accommodate Glavaš anymore. Čuturić took up for Glavaš and asked the Zagreb Provincial Mihael Troha and the guardian of the friary to at least probe Glavaš until Christmas.
 His petition was accepted in October 1935, and Glavaš continued to live in Kaptol.